 Verbanic quickly dispatched Foy and Gibson in the top of the ninth.
 But Scott banged a double and Lonborg sent him to third with a single.
 Any hopes of padding the two-run lead ended when Lonborg was out at second on shortstop Luis Alvarado’s 4-6 grounder.

-The year 1968 has been chronicled as one of chaos: North Korea seizing the USS Pueblo; the Tet Offensive during the Vietnam War; antiwar protests at Columbia University and the Democratic National Convention; President Johnson announcing that he wouldn’t seek re-election; the assassinations of Bobby Kennedy and Martin Luther King Jr. But on a mid-September afternoon at Yankee Stadium, nearly 16,000 fans7 found respite and witnessed history when one of the game’s greatest marked the end of his reign as a power hitter.
+The year 1968 has been chronicled as one of chaos: North Korea seizing the USS Pueblo; the Tet Offensive during the Vietnam War; antiwar protests at Columbia University and the Democratic National Convention; President Johnson announcing that he wouldn’t seek re-election; the assassinations of Bobby Kennedy and Martin Luther King Jr. But on a mid-September evening at Yankee Stadium, nearly 16,000 fans7 found respite and witnessed history when one of the game’s greatest marked the end of his reign as a power hitter.